OUIsolutions/VibeScript/docs/native_api.md

 ## Conclusion

 The VibeScript Native API provides a rich set of tools for interacting with LLMs, managing files, and maintaining state through persistent properties.
-By leveraging built-in libraries, custom functions, and secure configuration management, developers can create powerful AI-driven scripts and chatbots.
+By leveraging built-in libraries, custom functions, relative script loading, and secure configuration management, developers can create powerful AI-driven scripts and chatbots.
 This documentation, with its detailed examples, should serve as a comprehensive guide to harnessing the full potential of VibeScript.